gulki/BIN784/notes/README.txt

-Basic notes for each week.
+Introduction for each week's hands-on practices